getnamo/myo-ue4/README.md

 ## Input Mapping ##

  1. For a good example start with a template project.
- 2. Use the MyoPluginController or the MyoPluginActor (NB the convenience actor needs to be placed), or any blueprint with the Myo Component attached.
+ 2. Use the MyoPluginActor (NB the convenience actor needs to be placed), or attach the Myo Component to any desired blueprint.
  3. Select Edit->Project Settings.
  4. Select Engine->Input
  5. Under Action Mappings and Axis Mappings expand the category you wish to add controller movement to.
 For example if you want to add Forward motion in the standard 3rd person template, click the + sign in MoveForward.